 But I had been pulled out into that cold that night.
 I didn’t know why I went.
 I had no idea what would happen.

 In deep pain I cried out, “God — IF you’re there ….!”

-But after my cries I walked back to the house up the road, went inside and told the people in the house, who said I looked “different” when I came back in, that, “I don’t know what this means, but from now on I’m following Jesus.”
+But after my cries subsided there was nothing left.
+In numbness I walked back to the house up the road, went inside and told my dear friends in the house, who said I looked “different” when I came back in, that, “I don’t know what this means, but from now on I’m following Jesus.”

-That started something in my space-time milieu that I learned later God had started in Himself before there was a world or a “me,” that has gone on and on and on since then, running almost of itself, that I have found since then that I cannot stop — and believe me, I have tried!
+That started something in my space-time milieu that I learned later God had started in Himself before there was a world, or a “me,” something that has gone on and on and on from the eternal, running totally of itself, that I have found since then that I cannot stop — and I have tried!